UweGerdes/frontend-development/tests/compare-layouts/README.md

 You may also try this installation in a virtual machine.
 It worked for me on an Ubuntu 16.04 (I hope all dependencies are included here).

-Or build a Docker image using the supplied Dockerfile.
+Or build a Docker image using the Dockerfile in my frontend-development project.

 Some other software is required on a blank Ubuntu system: